 The population of Whitland is 6,100 and this includes the 2,370 living in the built-up area of the town.
+The proportion of people who spoke Welsh (42%) was below the average for rural Carmarthenshire (50%), this was more pronounced in the wider Whitland Hinterland (39%).

 In comparison with rural Carmarthenshire, within the last ten years, the Whitland area had experienced: